BehavioralSignalTechnologies/ser_robustness/README.md

 python3 src/noise_generation/corrupt_dataset.py -i <dataset_path> -o <output_path> -d iemocap
 ```

-🚨 You can use the script to corrupt any directory, by not providing a specific dataset with the `-d` flag.
+🚨 You can use the script to corrupt any directory (without any labels),
+by not providing a specific dataset with the `-d` flag.

 - Example: